joeystevens00/libArgParse/README.md

 ## libargparse.sh
 The libargparse.sh script takes the flag definitions provided to it and generates the getopts code necessary to properly parse the arguments passed in by the user.
+The code is generated and executed on run time.

 ### Usage
 import the bash script